Skip to content

 chmod +x ./setup_docker_secret.sh

-➋ Next, to create these secrets, run the following command in the terminal:
+➋ Next, to create these secrets, run the following command in the terminal for MongoDB backend:

 Prior to the deployment, this script will populate Docker secrets in /run/secrets/ by reading from local files.